ShreeShreeRavi/Sentiment-analysis/README.md

 - Explore more advanced text preprocessing techniques (e.g., stemming, lemmatization) to further enhance the model's ability to generalize.
 - Incorporate pre-trained word embeddings (e.g., Word2Vec, GloVe) to leverage external knowledge and potentially improve accuracy.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.